mrivasa/scs-genaiforfree/05-ollama/finished/readme.md

-Finished exercises and labs for 05-ollama
+Finished walkthroughs and labs for 05-ollama